|Founded in 1952 in or near Southern West Town (The Patch, West Town)

-After Lucky went in, a Puerto Rican member named “Joey Bags” took over leadership of the C-Notes.
+After Lucky went to prison in 1992, a Puerto Rican member named “Joey Bags” took over leadership of the C-Notes.
 Joey Bags wanted nothing to do with the Harrison Gents and let war ensue, instead bags had some friends that were Insane Dragons.
 It was now at this point that the C-Notes were reconsidering joining the Folk Nation and joining the “Insane Familia” which was a new alliance of Latin Folks gangs that consisted of the Spanish Cobras, Insane Dragons, YLO Cobras, Orquestra Albany, Ashland Vikings and at that time the Harrison Gents were members.
 The war with the Harrison Gents would stall the C-Notes’ application to get into the Insane Familia.

 The C-Notes had also broken out into a massive gang war with the Satan Disciples who were aggressively colonizing the C-Notes’ neighborhood.
 The two worst enemies and arch rivals of the C-Notes were now Latin Kings and Satan Disciples.
 The SDs sat at one of the top seats of the Folk Nation and La Tabla so this complicated the C-Notes’ application even more.
 The Insane Dragons were waiting at the helm for when the C-Notes would be accepted.

 In the year 1995, the C-Notes finally got into the Folk Nation alliance and the Insane Familia now that the Harrison Gents left the Insane Familia and the fact that the Insane Dragons were avid sponsors.
 There were complications as I explained earlier about the Notes getting on SGD because of interalliance wars.
 In the mean time the Insane Familia got to take advantage of the fact that the Notes were heavily connected to the Italian Mafia, this especially made the Spanish Cobras happy.
 In prison, on of the former C-Notes turned Chicago Outfit was sharing a cell with Francisco “Pimp Daddy” Garcia, who was a high ranking member of the Maniac Latin Disciples.
 Since former C-Notes were now Italian Mafia members they acted as the go between guys tying C-Notes, Outfit business and the Folk Nation together by communicating with Pimp Daddy.